worldbank/Data-Science-for-Evaluation/docs/index.md

 ## Data Science for Evaluation
-This page houses learning materials from *Introduction to Data Science for Evaluation*, a course offered as part of Independent Evaluation Group (IEG) Learning Days in March 2021.
+This page houses learning materials from *Introduction to Data Science for Evaluation*, a course offered by the Development Economics Analytics and Tools (DECAT) Unit as part of Independent Evaluation Group (IEG) Learning Days in March 2021.

 ### 1. State of Play
 Scope, scale, and applications of big data in evaluation